Rendaw/continuations/readme.md

 # coroutines

 Coroutines are methods that can be stopped at any place within and then resumed from that point.
+They are often used as lightweight threads, switching between activities in a single thread when an activity needs to wait for something like disk reads or network data to arrive.

 This uses org.ow2.asm 5.2 for instrumentation which currently supports up to Java 8 bytecode.
 Java 9 class files, even when generated with a target JVM of 1.8, cannot be opened and instrumentation will fail.

 Also note that currently calls via method references (like `MyClass::method`) and lambdas may cause issues.